-Enormous 'Mega-Fire' In Australia Engulfs 1.5 Million Acres
+Enormous 'Megafire' In Australia Engulfs 1.5 Million Acres

 Since September, the unprecedented bushfires have swept through an area larger than Massachusetts and New Hampshire combined.

-NASA has released an animation showing how smoke from the bushfires has reached the lower stratosphere and traveled as far away as Chile.
+NASA has released an animation showing how smoke from the fires has reached the lower stratosphere and traveled as far away as Chile.

 Meanwhile, more than 30,000 people attended a protest in Sydney to denounce the government's handling of the crisis and to call for action on climate change.